Compare Quotes From Licensed Contractors In Your State

 How Much Does It Cost to Build a Residental Metal House?

-Now let’s discuss the cost of building a metal home.
+Now let’s discuss the cost of building a steel home.
 This can be a confusing topic and hard to give you are hard number without the specifications for your build.

 At first glance, it may seem more expensive to build a metal home than to build one out of wood or another common material.
 The metal itself tends to cost more than those other materials do.